Rigorous numerical enclosures for positive solutions of Lane-Emden's equation with sub-square exponents: Power series arithmetic

 Then, we reduce its degree from $2n$ to $n$ on the basis of the degree reduction defined as follows. \begin{defi}[Degree reduction] For a power series $[u(x)]=u_{0}+u_{1}x+\cdots+u_{m}x^{m}$ over $D$, the degree reduction $[v(x)]$ to $n$~$(n<m)$ is defined by

 where

 \end{defi} Thus, the terms of degree more than $n$ are resorbed in the term of degree $n$.
-Therefore, the result of the multiplication by Type-II PSA includes the correct multiplication result. \begin{rem} When computing
+As a result, the multiplication by Type-II PSA includes the correct multiplication result. \begin{rem} When computing

-one has to evaluate the range of the polynomial $u_{n}+u_{n+1}x+\cdots+u_{m}x^{m-n}$.
-Since the common interval arithmetic occasionally over-estimates the range, one should use a method that gives the range more accurately, e.g., the Horner scheme, in order to obtain a precise multiplication result. \end{rem}
+we have to evaluate the range of the polynomial $u_{n}+u_{n+1}x+\cdots+u_{m}x^{m-n}$ and the ordinary interval arithmetic occasionally over-estimates the range.
+A more accurate method that evaluates the range, such as the Horner scheme, is required to obtain a precise multiplication result. \end{rem}